 No-fee digital accounts with best-in-class APYs that require a hefty deposit.

 - Online CDs.
-Term lengths range from six month to five years, with APYs of 2.20% to 3.00%.
+Term lengths range from one to five years, with APYs of 1.5% to 1.65%.
 Choose whether to receive interest payments directly or add them to the principal.